Tips for Cleaning Your AC System

 2. Check Your Filter

-Unsure when you last put in a new one?
-Remove it and hold it up to the light.
-If you can’t see light through it, buy a new one.
+Not sure when you last put in a new one?
+Take it out and angle it toward the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside